Test-driven development is a popular yet complex approach that’s easy to ruin with poor implementation (as we explained in our previous article).

 Following this diagram will make your development more streamlined and your codebase cleaner.
 Naturally, it requires some time and practice to implement.
-But having an experienced mentor to guide you through this process will make things so much easier.
+But having an experienced mentor guide you through this process will make things much easier.

 2. Start from the top